Skip to main content

 How to fix kernel_task CPU usage on El Capitan

 Sometime ago, I wrote the blog post How to fix kernel_task CPU usage on Yosemite.
-This post still receives a great amount of traction, so I wanted to post an update that reflects …
+This post still receives a great amount of traction, so I wanted to post an update that reflects the covers how to do this on El Capitan.
+The process is largely the same, but requires a bit more work due to the changes to the additional security that El Capitan introduced to …

 Using Ansible with Google Cloud Platform (the easy way)

 For some time, Ansible has been my configuration management of choice and we use it for both Screenly and YippieMove.
-Since both of these services are running on Google Compute …
+Since both of these services are running on Google Compute Engine, we’re using Ansible’s dynamic inventory for GCE.
+(Behind the scenes, this dynamic inventory is using Apache Libcloud, which is a great Python library for interacting with …

 How to find a network device when using Internet Sharing on Mac OS X

 The built-in Internet Sharing in OS X is very handy.
-When I’m on the road, I frequently use this to share my laptops WiFi connection with other devices over a wired connection …
+When I’m on the road, I frequently use this to share my laptops WiFi connection with other devices over a wired connection (such as a Raspberry Pi, when I work on Screenly).
+If you’re connecting some kind of headless device, you will likely want to connect to this device over SSH or similar.
+The only …

 Quickly navigate folders in your shell with `ccd`

 I’m a huge fan of autojump.
 It allows me to quickly navigate my filesystem in ways without having to type out every folder.
-There is however one task that I frequently that I …
+There is however one task that I frequently that I wanted to make more efficient: create a new folder and then jump into said folder.
+Normally, this would simply be: $ mkdir foo $ cd foo This feels somewhat inefficient, so I wrote a …

 Introducing NatPass

 After moving to London, I decided to go with NatWest as my bank.
 While it was a good experience at large, their online banking leavs a lot to be desired.
-Not only do they lack …
+Not only do they lack things like Two-Factor Authenciation (2FA), but they also have this really frustrating login system.
+Well, today I had enough and whipped up a CLI tool that allows you to generate the …

 A case study in failed UX/UI (aka DSC please get your shit together)

 Dear Digital Security Controls (DSC), I recently purchased your T-link extension (IP module) for two alarm systems that I wanted to be able to remotely manage.
-After a few hours of …
+After a few hours of troubleshooting (read: having to install Windows XP), I am now able to connect to these alarm systems over a VPN connection, but that’s about it.
+Please take a look at this …